khulnasoft/integrations-core/hive/README.md

 ##### Metric collection

-To collect metrics with the Datadog-Hive integration, see the [Autodiscovery with JMX][9] guide.
+To collect metrics with the Khulnasoft-Hive integration, see the [Autodiscovery with JMX][9] guide.

 ##### Log collection

 _Available for Agent versions >6.0_

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes Log Collection][10].

 | Parameter      | Value                                                                                                                                                             |
 | -------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |